rwilcox/my-learnings-docs/learning_graphql.md

 This is a client side query.
 Our client application (an Angular 5 based application, for example) will want typesafty around that query.

 Put this client side query in a seperate file and pull it into your program somehow so it is sent to the server.
+See Learning_GraphQL_Validation_CLI

 #### First, download the generic schema from the GraphQL server ( <<LearningGraphQL_Apollo_Schema_Download>> )